In This Newsletter

 The returns for the recent quarter that are listed below are sourced from my.Dimensional.com.

 Looking at broad market indices, U.S. equities outperformed non-U.S. developed and emerging markets during the third quarter.
 Value stocks outperformed growth stocks in the U.S. but underperformed in non-U.S. and emerging markets.
 Small caps outperformed large caps in non-U.S. markets but underperformed in the U.S. and emerging markets.
 REIT indices outperformed equity market indices in both the U.S. and non-U.S. developed markets.

 U.S. equities outperformed both non-U.S. developed and emerging markets in the third quarter.
 Value outperformed growth on a marketwide basis in the U.S. However, value underperformed growth across large cap stocks but outperformed in small caps.
 Small caps underperformed large caps in the U.S. REIT indices outperformed equity market indices.

 International Developed Market Stocks

-In U.S. dollar terms, developed markets outside the U.S. outperformed emerging markets but underperformed the U.S. equity market but underperformed emerging markets indices during the quarter.
+In U.S. dollar terms, developed markets outside the U.S. outperformed emerging markets but underperformed the U.S. market during the third quarter.
 Small caps outperformed large caps in non-U.S. developed markets.
 Value underperformed growth across large cap stocks but outperformed in small caps.